liaoherui/GDmicro/README.md

-#  GDmicro - Use GCN and deep adaptation network to predict disease based on microbiome data.
+#  GDmicro - Use GCN and Deep adaptation network to predict disease based on microbiome data.

 Input and core components: GDmicro takes eggNOG and species abundance data as input.
 It utilizes GCN and deep adaptation network to improve the prediction accuracy and robustness.